10654. Unique color

 if (used[color[v]] == 1) st.insert(v);

-Iterate over all the edges (v, to) outgoing from v.
-If to is not an ancestor of v (topar) then run the depth-first search from to.
-In this case, the ancestor of to becomes v.
+Iterate over all edges (v, to) originating from vertex v.
+If vertex to is not the parent of v (topar), start a depth-first search from to.
+In this case, the parent of to becomes v.

 for (int to : g[v])